 The following benefits are set forth for CSI retired employees of the College of Southern Idaho:

-- To participate in the CSI Early Retiree Health Insurance Plan you must meet the requirements listed above, not be Medicare eligible and have a monthly retirement check from PERSI or from one of the ORPs.
+- To participate in the CSI Early Retiree Health Insurance Plan you must meet the requirements listed above, not be Medicare eligible.

 - The retired employee and spouse may take credit classes at the current employee exemption rate in effect when the classes are to be taken.
 For children, please see 4.11 Tuition-Free Classes.